Kappa Delta Rho: Growth

 Kappa Delta Rho became a Junior Member of the North American Interfraternity Conference (NIC) in 1921, and a Senior Member in 1929.

-Growth continued after World War II, when chapters which had briefly ceased operations reopened to returning students, and expansion again became possible.
+Growth continued after World War II, when chapters that had briefly ceased operations reopened to returning students, and expansion again became possible.
 Similarly, after World War II, the fraternity successfully reopened to the flood of returning GIs fifteen of its then twenty chapters in the fall of 1946.

-In 1960, the KDR Trust was formed, which marked the birth of today's KDR Foundation, an educational, charitable and literary foundation.
+In 1960, the KDR Trust was formed, which marked the birth of today's KDR Foundation, an educational, charitable, and literary foundation.

 KDR has allowed moderate expansion during most of its history, with several new chapters forming in each ensuing decade.
 The pace of chapter growth increased substantially in the 1980s and 1990s.
 For example, while the 1970s saw just two chapters formed, during the 1980s the fraternity gained 28 new chapters.
 All told, the fraternity has organized at more than 80 campuses, and from these boasts 35 active chapters and colonies.
 See the list of KDR chapters.

 Co-educational pressure

-Unusual among college fraternities, KDR's Alpha chapter at Middlebury chose to coeducate (go "co-ed") in 1989, due to a policy at the school against single-sex organizations.
-Their choice was stark: either that, or disband, an unthinkable choice for the founding chapter of a national fraternity.
-After several years of negotiation, Alpha chapter was restored to its place as the eldest chapter of the fraternity and by agreement was the only chapter of the Kappa Delta Rho Society, a parallel branch of the fraternity meant to support this, its only co-ed chapter.
-Because of its special status, Alpha chapter maintained its own traditions and a unique badge, slightly modified from the standard fraternity badge, which ironically, Alpha men had designed at the 1905 birth of the fraternity.
+Unusual among college fraternities, KDR's Alpha chapter at Middlebury chose to coeducate or accept both male and female members in 1989, due to a policy at the school against single-sex organizations.
+Their choice was stark: either that or disband, an unthinkable choice for the founding chapter of a national fraternity.
+After several years of negotiation, the Alpha chapter was restored to its place as the eldest chapter of the fraternity and by agreement was the only chapter of the Kappa Delta Rho Society, a parallel branch of the fraternity meant to support this, its only co-ed chapter.

+Because of its special status, Alpha chapter maintained its traditions and a unique badge, slightly modified from the standard fraternity badge, which ironically, Alpha men had designed at the 1905 birth of the fraternity.
 Alpha chapter was also the only nationally affiliated fraternity chapter at Middlebury, where all other groups remain "locals".
 On June 25, 2015, Middlebury College terminated its relationship with KDR.

 Kappa Delta Rho is one of two fraternities (the other being Alpha Delta Phi) to have a co-ed chapter within the North American Interfraternity Conference.